nautobot/nautobot-app-secrets-providers/README.md

 ## Contributing

-Pull requests are welcomed and automatically built and tested against multiple version of Python and multiple version of Nautobot through TravisCI.
+Pull requests are welcomed and automatically built and tested against multiple version of Python and multiple version of Nautobot through GitHub Actions.

-The project is packaged with a light development environment based on `docker-compose` to help with the local development of the project and to run the tests within TravisCI.
+The project is packaged with a light development environment based on `docker-compose` to help with the local development of the project and to run the tests within GitHub Actions.

-The project is following Network to Code software development guideline and is leveraging:
+The project is following Network to Code software development guidelines and is leveraging:

 - Black, Pylint, Bandit and pydocstyle for Python linting and formatting.
 - Django unit test to ensure the plugin is working properly.